KaloyankerR/Group-Project-Media-Bazaar-CSharp/README.md

 ## Features

-Fit Fusion boasts a plethora of features tailored to enhance your experience:
+Media Bazaar boasts a plethora of features tailored to enhance your experience:
 - **Employee Scheduling**: Create and manage employee schedules for optimal shift coverage.
 - **Storage Management**: Perform CRUD operations on storage items (add, edit, delete) for inventory management.
 - **Automatic Scheduling**: Generate employee schedules automatically based on predefined criteria and availability.